Favianna Rodriguez: Early life and education

 Rodriguez was born in the Oakland, California in 1978, in the Fruitvale neighborhood.
 Her parents are Peruvian and migrated to California in the late 1960s.
 Rodriguez herself identifies as a queer latina with Afro-Peruvian roots.
 She attended Centro Infantil school in Oakland in her early childhood.
 In Mexico, Rodriguez became interested in political artwork.
 Learning from politically-engaged works of Frida Kahlo, she began to identify with both Kahlo herself and her powerful political works.

 Fruitvale is a predominantly Latino neighborhood.
 Here, Rodriguez experienced and became aware of anti-Latino racism.
-She observed that students from her community were under-served by the school system, profiled as gang members, and women of color having negative representation in the media.
+She observed that students from her community were under-served by the school system and were profiled as gang members, and that women of color suffered negative representation in the media.
 Rodriguez went to live in Mexico City from age 13 to 15, first with her aunt and then in a rented room.
-She became interested in politically engaged artwork, learning about the political context of murals, and the work of Frida Kahlo with whom she immediately identified.
+She became interested in politically engaged artwork, learning about the political context of murals, and learning more about the work of Frida Kahlo, with whom she further identified.
 When Rodriguez returned to Oakland, she began to respond to anti-immigrant and anti-latino policies in California by associating herself with other Latino activists.
 She began staging walkouts and creating flyers.
 Her political artistic career began to really take shape.
 When she was 16, California Proposition 187 was introduced, marking state level anti-immigrant legislation.

-After graduating from Skyline High School in Oakland in 1996, Rodriguez received numerous scholarships and chose to attend the University of California, Berkeley.
-She withdrew at age 20 indicating she wanted to follow her path rather than limit herself to her parents' wishes.
-She was inspired by printmaking, introduced to her by Chicana artist Yreina Cervantez, and decided to pursue a career in political art.
+After graduating from Skyline High School in Oakland in 1996, Rodriguez received numerous scholarship offers and chose to attend the University of California, Berkeley.
+She withdrew at age 20, indicating she wanted to follow her path rather than limit herself to her parents' wishes.
+She was inspired by printmaking, to which she was introduced by Chicana artist Yreina Cervantez, and decided to pursue a career in political art.